The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For additional commentary on gifts of quoted shares and land to charity, see Simon’s Taxes E1.813.

-The definition of charity was significantly altered with effect from 6 April 2012, extending UK income tax reliefs to charities based overseas in‘relevant territories’ (ie countries inthe European Economic Area).
-The EEA is comprised of the EU Member States plus Norway, Iceland and Liechtenstein.
-For the purposes
+The definition of charity was significantly altered with effect from 6 April 2012, extending UK income tax reliefs to charities based overseas in ‘relevant territories’ (ie countries in the European Economic Area).
+The EEA is comprised of the EU Member States plus

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.